Random matrices: Motivations, history, and applications

 \item \textbf{Crystal growth:} A simple model of a crystal is a 3d partition, i.e. a pile of small cubic boxes.
 It has been experimentally and numerically observed that the statistics of cubes on a growing crystal obey random matrix laws.
 In fact, there is a matrix integral which coincides with the partition function of uniformly distributed 3d partitions in a box \cite{Eynard:2009nd}.
+Similar results hold for 2d partitions, and lead to the Logan--Shepp--Vershik--Kerov profile~\cite{Logan:1977AM,Vershik:1977SMD}.
+See \autoref{exo:plancherel}.

-\item \textbf{Hele-Shaw cell:} This is a model for the growth of a pocket of a non-viscous liquid (such as water) in a highly viscous liquid (such as oil) in two dimensions.
+\item \textbf{Hele--Shaw problem:} This is a model for the growth of a pocket of a non-viscous liquid (such as water) in a highly viscous liquid (such as oil) in two dimensions.
 The problem is to predict the evolution of the shape of the pocket, knowing that the high viscosity keeps all its moments except the area fixed.
-Unexpectedly, the Hele-Shaw problem was solved using random matrices~\cite{MineevWeinstein:2000ie,Kostov:2000ed}, and it was found that the pocket has the shape of the large size spectrum (thus a domain of $\mathbb C$) of a complex random matrix.
-(See Section \ref{sec:cmmh}.)
+Unexpectedly, the Hele--Shaw problem was solved using random matrices~\cite{MineevWeinstein:2000ie,Kostov:2000ed}, and it was found that the pocket has the shape of the large size spectrum (thus a domain of $\mathbb C$) of a complex random matrix.
+(See \autoref{sec:cmmh}.)

-\item \textbf{Number theory:} In 1973, in a discussion between Montgomery and Dyson~\cite{Montgomery:1973ANT}, it was observed numerically that the distribution of the non-trivial zeros of the Riemann zeta function on the axis $\Re (s)=\frac{1}{2}$ agrees extraordinarily well with the eigenvalues distribution in a Circular Unitary Ensemble -- a random matrix ensemble~\cite{Odlyzko:1987MC}.
+\item \textbf{Number theory:} In 1973, in a discussion between Montgomery and Dyson~\cite{Montgomery:1973ANT}, it was observed numerically that the distribution of the non-trivial zeros of the Riemann zeta function on the axis $\Re (s)=\frac{1}{2}$ agrees extraordinarily well with the eigenvalue distribution of a random matrix in the Circular Unitary Ensemble~\cite{Odlyzko:1987MC}.
 A proof of this observation would not only imply the Riemann hypothesis, but also have deep implications for the statistical distribution of prime numbers.
 This is considered a very promising approach in number theory.

 \item \textbf{Telecommunication:} Telecommunication signals can be modelled as random vectors, and a group of signals arriving at an antenna forms a large random matrix.
-Real-time treatment of signals may mean inverting or diagonalizing such huge matrices.
+Real-time treatment of signals may mean real time inverting or diagonalizing such huge matrices.
 Random matrix theory is helpful for addressing this challenge.
 Moreover, one way to optimize transmission is to ensure that signal packages repel one another, in the same way as random matrix eigenvalues repel one another.

 \item \textbf{Biology, etc:} Ribbon graphs are a simple model of RNA's secondary structure.
 Random matrix models, which generate ribbon graphs, can therefore help predict the shape of RNA.
 Some of the best RNA shape codes were developed using random matrix techniques~\cite{Orland:2001ba}.